 Using unclassified documents on nuclear targeting and open data on the physics of modern weapons and fallout patterns, this simulation models what would happen if approximately 1,100 warheads (~7% of the world's arsenal) hit the United States.
 This is a realistic simulation based on hard science and known targeting strategies.
 That said, it should be treated as a rough approximation of a single scenario - a real attack could take a myriad of forms, some less destructive than this model and some far more.
 This particular simulation might be considered a medium-level strategic attack.

 The attack lasts two hours and strikes hundreds of military, government and economic targets.
 It comes in two waves, a first wave that destroys government and military installations followed by a broader second wave against population centers.

 One second in the model is equal to one real-time minute, thus the total runtime is 120 seconds.
-As the simulation runs, you can click any marker icon to expand the map and see more detail, including summary of damage per state and google streetview images of ground zero impact points.
+As the simulation runs, you can click any marker icon to expand the map and see more detail, including summary of damage per state.

 Because it requires some heavy math, this simulation might not run to completion on older iOS devices.
 Beyond that it should function on any device, but it's easier to view on larger screens (pads or desktops).